q-posev/dftlibs-qmckl-demo/qmckl_numgrid.md

     XC energy contribution with the LDA functional = -3.563430888505756

-The XC energy contribution is significantly different from the one computed using `pyscf` code.
-Possibly due to the different set of MO coefficients.
+## Final

+Destroy the context to clear the memory allocated internally by the QMCkl

 ```python